data-integrations/wrangler/README.md

 ### Directives

-A directive is represented by simple text in this format:
+A directive can be represented in text in this format:

 ```
 <command> <argument-1> <argument-2> ... <argument-n>